pavkout/react-mailkit/README.md

 ## TODO

-- Finalize the CLI in order to convert mjml to react-mailkit.
+- Add ability to convert the MJML format to react-mailkit via js and CLI.
+(Working)
 - Add more custom components

 ## Reporting Bugs